 Beraldo has been a lecturer at University of Wollongong for the Faculty of Education in Sports Injury Management and has presented undergraduate lectures to University of Wollongong School of Medicine.
 Beraldo is planning to undertake a masters research in the use of virtual reality in the management of chronic pain.

 Beraldo over the past 25 years has developed skills and expertise in the treatment, management and rehabilitation of sports, orthopeadic and spinal pain and injuries.
 He has had the opportunity to work alongside Orthopaedic Surgeons, Spinal Surgeons, Sports and Pain Physicians.
 Beraldo provides a conservative management approach to pre-operative, post-operative, and musculoskeletal care.
 Beraldo’s physiotherapy protocols are adapted to suit the needs of his patients with consideration of best clinical practice and current surgical procedures.

 Beraldo has been physiotherapist for Western Suburbs Rugby Union, NSW and Sydney Under 21’s Rugby Union teams.
-He has been physiotherapist with the Wollongong Wolves NSL Soccer team and is currently physiotherapist for the Wollongong Bulldogs AFL team.
+He has been physiotherapist with the Wollongong Wolves NSL Soccer team and is the Wollongong Bulldogs AFL team.

 Beraldo is a keen runner and over many years has competed in distance trail running events.